Power, Speed, Force, Strength - Which Is More Important?

 Athletes need to be reminded of the quote from the book Radcliffe & Farentinos, (2015) High-Powered plyometrics, on p.
-34 is “Quality not quantity” is essential in plyometrics and RFD training.
-This is a mantra I support, and I have successfully applied this to my own coaching, “Less can definitely be more”.
+34 which states that “Quality not quantity” and this is essential in plyometrics and RFD training.
+This is a mantra I support and have successfully applied this to my own coaching - less can definitely be more.

-Some athletes with very high work ethics, I have found just by reducing their volume, this can in itself allow quality to increase, thereby increasing performance and the ability to achieve faster PB’s.
-Power production is very much a consequence of efficient neuromuscular processes.
-As such, quality should be stressed at all times.
+Working with some athletes with very high work ethics, I have found that by reducing their volume, quality can increase and this can lead to an increase in their performance and the consequently the ability to achieve PB’s.
+Power production is very much a consequence of efficient neuromuscular processes and as such, quality should be stressed at all times.
 Therefore, the effectiveness of a power programme may be related to the quality of each repetition.
-This can also be backed up with (Retief 2004) who regularly states in his paper the enormous benefits of quality being an essential component of high RFD.
+This can also be backed up with (Retief 2004) who regularly emphasises the enormous benefits of quality and underlines it as being an essential component of high RFD.

-Introducing children to supervised resistance training but in particular, RFD in the form of plyometrics is safe, effective and fun for children, as indicated in the “Six Steps for Implementing Plyometric Training in Elementary Physical Education” by Howard-Shaughnessy (2013).
-Evidence shows that, when safely implemented, plyometric training can improve muscle strength, muscle power, bone strength, speed, balance, agility, and sports performance (de Villareal et al. 2010).
-The critical point here is that a competent, qualified S&C Coach supervises it otherwise injury can occur.
+Introducing children to supervised resistance training but in particular, RFD in the form of plyometrics is safe, effective and fun, as indicated in the “Six Steps for Implementing Plyometric Training in Elementary Physical Education” by Howard-Shaughnessy (2013).
+Evidence shows that, when safely implemented, plyometric training can improve muscle strength, muscle power, bone strength, speed, balance, agility and sports performance (de Villareal et al. 2010).
+The critical point here is that a competent, qualified S&C Coach supervises it, otherwise injury can occur.

-There are various methods of assessing different types of athletes to RFD adaption, it is important to select the correct testing methods appropriate to the athlete’s sport.
-It is also essential to take and record data before, during and after the set training programme period.
+There are various methods of assessing different types of athletes to RFD adaption.
+It is important to select the correct testing methods appropriate to the athlete’s sport and it is also essential to take and record data before, during and after the set training programme period.

 These could be:-

-There are many ways of RFD training, plyometrics, ballistic, power, explosive movements.
-A principal component when using any of these methods is the delivery needs to be with maximum intent.
-Gradual technical development in all of the above, taking the time to develop the skills and physical qualities enables athletes to increase their specific sporting performance, and minimise the injury risk.
+There are many ways of RFD training, plyometrics, ballistic, power and explosive movements.
+A principal component when using any of these methods is that the delivery needs to be with maximum intent.
+Gradual technical development in all of the above, taking the time to develop the skills and physical qualities, enables athletes to increase their specific sporting performance and minimise the risk of injury.